A viable $A_4$ 3HDM theory of quark mass matrices: Introduction

 Such models have many free parameters, which are often curtailed by imposing some discrete family symmetry.
 Here, we focus on the implementation of $A_4$ in a three Higgs doublet model (3HDM).
 The $A_4$ group is the group of even permutations on 4 elements.
 It is the smallest discrete group to contain a three-dimensional irreducible representation (irrep), which is ideal for describing the three families of quarks with a minimal number of independent Yukawa couplings.
 Thus, NHDM supplemented by the $A_4$ discrete symmetry has long been of interest in flavour physics research.

-A number of early articles include: \cite{Ma:2001dn}, mainly devoted to the leptonic sector and where the solution to the quark sector is briefly mentioned to include a fourth Higgs doublet and all quark fields in singlets (which is effectively the same as the Standard Model quark sector); \cite{Ma:2002yp}, where $A_4$ is broken by dimension four Yukawa couplings, thus rendering the theory non-renormalizable or, alternatively, the low energy limit of a broader complete theory; \cite{Ma:2006sk}, which requires three Higgs doublets in the down-type quark sector and a further two in the up-type quark sector, consisting of a 5HDM; and \cite{Ma:2006wm}, which is devoted to the leptonic sector, but has the interesting side query that it might be possible to recover a realistic CKM matrix through soft-breaking of $A_4$.
+A number of early articles include: \cite{Ma:2001dn}, mainly devoted to the leptonic sector and where the solution to the quark sector is briefly mentioned to include a fourth Higgs doublet and all quark fields in singlets (which is effectively the same as the Standard Model quark sector); \cite{Ma:2002yp}, where $A_4$ is broken by dimension four Yukawa couplings, which, upon renormalization, will affect the scalar potential \cite{Ma:2006sk}, which requires three Higgs doublets in the down-type quark sector and a further two in the up-type quark sector, consisting of a 5HDM; and \cite{Ma:2006wm}, which is devoted to the leptonic sector, but has the interesting side query that it might be possible to recover a realistic CKM matrix through soft-breaking of $A_4$.